ejgallego/jscoq-builds/README.md

 ## Coq:

+This is basically a binary distribution of Coq, its license applies.

 ````
 (* The Coq Proof Assistant  /  The Coq Development Team     *)
 (* INRIA - CNRS - LIX - LRI - PPS - Copyright 1999-2015     *)
 ````

 ## js_of_ocaml

+js_of_ocaml is linked to allow dynamic cma to js compilation.

 ````
 (* Js_of_ocaml compiler